srophe/syriaca-data/opensearch/README.md

 The indices are backed by newline-delimited JSON (`.ndjson`) or (`.json`) files in S3 and loaded via a Lambda function that performs bulk indexing.
 ---

-## 📥 Step 1: Upload New JSON Data to S3
+## 📥 Step 1: Upload New JSON Data to S3 (AWS)

 1. Prepare your JSON files:

 Run the github workflow "batch_loading.yaml" file for each file type and also the cbss batch loading workflow file.
 They can be run from Actions or by commiting changes to the files.
+Error logs are uploaded to GitHub Artifacts.

 ---